 As Design moves beyond its traditional realms of products and structures to services and systems (enabled partly by Design Thinking’s popularity) the implications are enormous — as are the dangers.
 Poorly thought-through designs have the potential to exacerbate problems rather than solve them.

 Charles Eames knew this.
-He argued that innovation (which is what design is all about) should be a last resort and that it is the quality of the connections (ideas, people, disciplines and more) we create that determine what we produce and their impact on the world.
+He argued that innovation (which is what design is all about) should be a last resort and that the quality of the connections (ideas, people, disciplines and more) we create determines what we produce and their impact on the world.
 Eames and his wife Ray deserve credit for contributing to the elevation of the practice of design through their myriad creations and their steadfast documentation of their work.
 The Eames’ did not allow themselves to be confined by labels such as product designer, interior designer, or artist.
-They stretched their profession by applying craft, learning with others, and practicing what they preached in terms of interdisciplinarity.
+They stretched their profession by applying their craft, learning with others, and practicing what they preached in terms of interdisciplinarity.

 It’s now time for another elevation moment.
 Designers can no longer be satisfied with client approval as the key criteria for success.
 Sustainability, social impact, and learning and adaptation through behaviour change are now criteria that many designers will need to embrace if they are to operate beyond the fields’ traditional domains (as we are now seeing more often).
 This requires that designers know how to evaluate and study their work.
 They need to communicate with their clients better on these issues and they must make what they do more transparent.
 In short: designers need to give away design (and not just through a weekend design thinking seminar).